FEATURED: Earth was supposed to be cooling. We cancelled the next ice age. Read the full story.

 Why This Exists

-• Data accuracy above everything.
+Data accuracy above everything.
 Every number traces to a specific federal, state, or provincial data source.
 When we make a mistake, we correct it publicly.
 When a claim is uncertain, we say so.
-We will never overstate risk to generate attention or understate it to avoid controversy.

-• Real policy analysis.
+Real policy analysis.
 We read the bills, track the budgets, and grade the agencies on whether their actions match the threats the data identifies.
-Policy grades are editorial assessments, clearly labeled as such.

-• A self-healing data network.
-Federal data sources are being defunded, restructured, and shut down.
+A self-healing data network.
 When the government turns off a data source, we find alternatives.
-When those get turned off, we derive equivalent insights from other sources — satellite imagery, state agencies, academic repositories, allied nations.
-The data will keep flowing regardless of who controls the servers.
+When those get turned off, we derive equivalent insights from satellite imagery, state agencies, academic repositories, allied nations.

-• Always free, always honest.
+Always free, always honest.
 No subscriptions.
 No premium tier.
 No sponsored content.
 No softening findings to protect relationships.
 The people in fire and drought country are the audience.
-Everyone else is welcome to read along.

-Our prediction model — Firewatch — is an ensemble machine learning system trained on 37 million observations across the western fire corridor (WA, OR, ID, MT, CA, CO, WY, UT, NV, NM, AZ + BC).
-It learns from 47 years of daily climate, 1,830 SNOTEL stations across 11 states, 278,000 fires with cause classification, fuel maps, soil moisture, snow disappearance timing, and topography to identify where large fires are most likely to burn next.
+Our prediction model,Firewatch,is a gradient-boosted decision tree model (XGBoost) trained on 37 million observations across the western fire corridor (11 states + BC).
+It draws on 26 years of daily climate at 4km resolution, 1,830 SNOTEL stations, 9,800+ large-fire perimeters as prediction targets, 312,000 fires for cause classification, fuel maps, soil moisture, snow disappearance timing, and topography to identify where large fires are most likely to burn.

 10.4x